Winnipeg Transit: 1961–69: Metro Winnipeg Transit

-On 1 January 1961, the Greater Winnipeg Transit Commission was reorganized as the Transit Department of the newly-established Metropolitan Corporation of Greater Winnipeg—dubbed Metro Winnipeg Transit (or Metro Transit)—and was managed by D. I. MacDonald.
+On 1 January 1961, the Greater Winnipeg Transit Commission was reorganized as the Transit Department of the newly established Metropolitan Corporation of Greater Winnipeg—dubbed Metro Winnipeg Transit (or Metro Transit)—and was managed by D. I. MacDonald.
 On the eve of this takeover, the GWTC suggested consideration of a rapid transit subway for Winnipeg, but agreed it would be premature to plan for immediate construction.
+Inspired by the Seattle world's fair, MacDonald would later suggest the construction of a monorail system to run along Portage Ave. and Main Street, instead of a subway system.
+However the plan would not materialize, despite strong support from mayor Steven Juba, due to opposition from city council.

 In 1962, as part of the new Metro administration, a metropolitan development plan began after taking several years to complete.
 The transportation component, referred to as the Winnipeg Area Transportation Study, whose recommendations were published in January 1969, called for five freeways, a suburban beltway, and a 5.4 mile underground subway.
 A report on transit was released in October that year, recommending to scrap the idea of a "downtown bus terminal" for Winnipeg Transit.
 It also recommended a price reduction of 50 cents for monthly passes.

 On 1 January 1963, Metro Transit offered to purchase a fleet of 11 diesel buses for C$200,000 from White Ribbon Bus Lines, which served the City of Transcona.
 Also in early 1963, Metro Winnipeg Transit began to get rid of the Zone Fare system in some areas.
 Councillor Bernie Wolfe led a campaign against Zone Fares, saying that this extra fare encouraged carpooling in the Fort Garry area.
 Abolishing the Zone Fare would result in a loss of $130,000 annual revenue to the Transit Department.

 Metro Winnipeg Transit phased out the trolleybus fleet throughout the 1960s.
 At one point, Winnipeg City Council begged Metro to stop this phase out, but it continued nonetheless.
-In 1965, electric coaches began to be replaced by diesel buses began.
+In 1965, electric coaches began to be replaced by diesel buses.
 When service was expanded into new areas, overhead lines were taken down, after which diesel buses ran those lines.
 In April 1969, bus fares were raised from 15 cents to 25 cents.
 Also that year, the main transit garage was moved from Assiniboine Avenue to a new location on south Osborne Street.